Suji04/ChessViz/README.md

 - Compute cosine k-NN graph using faiss
 - Detect player communities with the Leiden algorithm
 - Reduce dimensions to 3D with UMAP
-- Visualize randomly sampled 100k players for visual clarity
+- Visualize randomly sampled 100k players for clarity

 ## Dataset